phantomsatsuki/yanfei-guide/yanfei-guide.md

 ![The Laws Knows No Kindness](images/constellations/c1.png)
 *When Yanfei uses her Charged Attack, each existing Scarlet Seal additionally reduces the stamina cost of this Charged Attack by 10% and increases resistance against interruption during its release.*

 This constellation helps alleviate stamina issues.
-It makes Yanfei able to spam more Charge Attacks and dodge enemies' attacks.
+It makes Yanfei able to spam more Charged Attacks and dodge enemies' attacks.
 This is Yanfei's best constellation.
 Try to get this if you can.

 ### C2: Right of Final Interpretation
 ![Right of Final Interpretation](images/constellations/c2.png)